Body Beast workout Schedule

 For dynamic set training to produce the desired results, you need to know your body’s limit and work it to its optimum to get the best results.
 Just like in the traditional training, pick a weight that challenges you in hitting your desired rep target.
 Here is a highlight of 6 strength training sets you can include in your body beast training schedule.

 1. Combo sets.

-These are the most popular sets in a body beast schedule.
+These are the most popular sets in a schedule.
 It is a superset that is achieved by combining two different training exercises into a single repetition.
-For instance, for a bulk chest work out, you can use the same weight for a chest press and then proceed to immediately do a dumbbell fly.
+For instance, for a bulk chest work out, you can use the same weight for a chest press and then proceed to do a dumbbell fly immediately.
 This will all be counted as one repetition.